Femina Miss India 2013

 The 50th edition of Femina Miss India was held at Yash Raj Studios, Mumbai, on March 24, 2013.
 The show was telecast live on Colors (TV channel).
 A total of 23 contestants competed in the beauty pageant.
 Navneet Kaur Dhillon of Punjab was crowned Femina Miss India World 2013 by the outgoing titleholder Vanya Mishra.
 Sobhita Dhulipala and Zoya Afroz were crowned the 1st and 2nd Runners Up respectively.

+Navneet Kaur Dhillon represented India at Miss World 2013 held in Indonesia where she placed in the Top 20 and won the Multimedia Award.